 The University campus does not host sports facilities, but there are several sport centers located near the University.
-The Student Life Office will be happy to assist you in finding a center for your sports needs.
+AUR has contracted with a successful and popular local gym (palestra) to use its facilities and lessons, providing AUR degree seeking students with free gym membership and study abroad students with a discounted rate.

 Also, the University hosts male and female soccer teams that practice on a weekly basis each semester.
-In order to join the teams or classes, look for information on the bulletin boards or contact the Student Life Office.
 You should also consider the cheapest way of exercising: jogging in the beautiful parks of Rome.
-AUR runners can join our running club, Roma Road Runners, in their regular runs through Parco degli Acquedotti and other Roman running routes.
 AUR is located close to two wonderful outdoor parks, Villa Pamphili and Villa Sciarra that is just across the street from the University.

-SPORT ADDRESS PHONE Total Body System Via Lorenzo Valla 16 06 581 3621 Body Planet via G. Celani, 11 06 582 030 24 Gyms Fitness Club Via E. Pantano, 8 (Donna Olimpia) 06 537 1049 Trastevere Fitness Via Degli Orti di Trastevere 60/66 06 583 01778 Vascello Fitness Club Via Fonteiana 66/A 06 580 9984 Running Roma Road Runners/AUR Student Life Office 06 583 30919 Swimming Roma Uno Largo Ascianghi 4 06 583 327 57 Tennis Gianicolo Country Club Via del Casaletto 06 661 588 46
+SPORT ADDRESS PHONE Total Body System Via Lorenzo Valla 16 06 581 3621 Body Planet via G. Celani, 11 06 582 030 24 Gyms Trastevere Fitness Via Degli Orti di Trastevere 60/66 06 583 01778 Vascello Fitness Club Via Fonteiana 66/A 06 580 9984 Swimming Roma Uno Largo Ascianghi 4 06 583 327 57 Tennis Gianicolo Country Club Via del Casaletto 06 661 588 46